A new approach to the mean-field limit of Vlasov-Fokker-Planck equations: Main results

 fully on the torus~$\Pi^d$.
 The mean-field limit is similar to~\eqref{vlasov}

 Similarly the joint law $f_N(t,x_1,\ldots,x_N)$ solves an appropriately modified Liouville equation

 Because system~\eqref{Npart1st} does not involve velocities, many technical difficulties in our proofs actually vanish.
 For example, we do not need anymore to add assumptions such as~\eqref{gaussiandecay}.
 We do not need either to impose that $K$ derives from a potential and hence do not require assumptions like~\eqref{expphi} either.
+We then have the following equivalent of Theorem~\ref{Conv}. \begin{theorem} Assume that